-Unopened vials of Cisplatin Injection are stored at room temperature between 15 °C and 25 °C. Do not refrigerate or freeze cisplatin solutions since a precipitate will form.
+Unopened vials of CISPLATIN INJECTION are stored at room temperature between 15°C and 25°C. Storage of vials should not exceed 25°C. Do not refrigerate or freeze cisplatin solutions since a precipitate will form.
 Protect from light.

 Reconstitution